Game of Thrones actor Kit Harington never wanted Jon Snow to be king: “His place is in the north” - TheNewsTrace

 Though it is unclear when this video interview was filmed, Harington admitted that he hadn’t seen the Game of Thrones’ finale.

-“I haven’t seen it, so I don’t know if I managed to pull it off, however what I attempted to do with the ending was present he’s been saddled with this weight all the approach by means of the collection, and he’s this heavy character, he’s actually received a cloak on and he’s heavy.”
+“I haven’t seen it, so I don’t know if I managed to pull it off, however what I attempted to do with the ending was present he’s been saddled with this weight all the manner by means of the collection, and he’s this heavy character, he’s actually obtained a cloak on and he’s heavy.”

 Kit Harington on Jon Snow’s ending in #GameOfThrones